Battle of Wilson's Creek: Initial military actions

 After complaints by Missouri Unionists, Harney was relieved and Lyon promoted to Brigadier General, actions that undermined the fragile truce with Price.
 However, instead of Lyon replacing Harney as departmental commander, Missouri was transferred from the Department of the West to the Department of the Ohio.
-On June 11, Lyon and Francis Preston Blair Jr. met with Jackson and Price Jackson met at the St. Louis Planter's House Hotel in a last attempt to avoid a resumption of fighting.
+On June 11, Lyon and Francis Preston Blair Jr. met with Jackson and Price at the St. Louis Planter's House Hotel in a last attempt to avoid a resumption of fighting.
 Jackson offered to disband the state militia under the condition that Federal forces be restricted to the St. Louis metropolitan area, but Lyon rejected it.
 The historians William Garrett Piston and Richard Hatcher believe that Jackson and Price, with their forces unready for battle, were trying to buy time.
 In a book published in 1886, Colonel Thomas Snead, by then the only surviving witness to that meeting, stated that the meeting ended with Lyon saying: